- Written by Dr.Mehmet Demircioglu

 Some patients on testosterone ask whether finasteride or dutasteride is mandatory before surgery.
 I do not treat medication as a punishment for using testosterone, and I do not treat it as a guarantee.
 The decision depends on age, fertility plans, side effects, miniaturization, crown risk, donor strength, and how stable the testosterone treatment has been.

 Finasteride or dutasteride may help protect vulnerable native hair in selected patients.
 They do not guarantee a transplant result, and they are not suitable for everyone.
 Someone planning a family, with previous side effects, or with a strong preference to avoid them may still be a surgical candidate, but the hairline and density plan needs more caution.
-Finasteride before and after hair transplant explains the timing question in more detail.
+Finasteride before and after a hair transplant is mainly a timing decision, and that timing should be clear before the surgical design is finalized.

 If someone is already taking a DHT blocker while using prescribed testosterone, I still check the scalp.
 The prescription labels matter less than the miniaturization I can see.